pettersand/builder/devlog.md

 Back in business after taking time to focus on more pressing projects.
 I've learned some new things since I last worked on this project, and Im taking that with me.
 I will be refactoring the app and reworking the layout / design of it, while ensuring to use tailwind in a better way, playing on its strengths.

+### Created:

-Created: Tailwind.main.css for base styles.
+Tailwind.main.css for base styles.

+### Reworked:

-Reworked: Layout.svelte, Dashboard.svelte
+Layout.svelte, Dashboard.svelte + components

+### Next Session:

+- Refactor theme toggle
+- Uniform tailwind usage
+- Reusable components to svelte
+- Common styling to tailwind.main.css